gosh-sh/docs/docs/working-with-gosh/gosh-web/repository.md

 * and add Assigners, Reviewers and Managers if necessary.

- and click **Commit changes**
+Then click **Commit changes**.

 ![](../../images/gosh_web_Create_file_03_commit_data.jpg)

 If the branch you are working in requires no voting to confirm commits, the file will be added.
-Otherwise a DAO [vote](../gosh-web/proposals-and-voting-in-smv.md#voting-procedure) will be initiated.
+Otherwise, a DAO [vote](../gosh-web/proposals-and-voting-in-smv.md#voting-procedure) will be initiated.

 <!-- TODO
 If the branch is protect -->